 Due to this regulated suppression of tuition fees over the past 20+ years, the U of L has collected substantially less tuition revenue per student than the other Alberta CARUs.
-Based on the UofL's undergraduate student credit hours of 173,450 in 2022-23, the UofL is receiving the lowest tuition revenue than the four other residential universities in Alberta.
-UofA is collecting \$2.6 million and UofC \$3.1 million per year more in tuition revenue (Table 1).
-It is also noteworthy to mention that the UofL tuition rates are lower than Mount Royal University's tuition rate (2023-24 \$662 per course) and MacEwan University's tuition rate (2023-24 \$708 per course) and thus collecting lower tuition revenue than these baccalaureate institutions.
+Based on the UofL's undergraduate student credit hours of 181,473 in 2023-24, the UofL is receiving lower tuition revenue than the four other residential universities in Alberta.
+If the UofA and the UofC taught the same number of credit hours as the UofL, they would have collected \$2.7 million and \$3.3 million per year more in tuition revenue, respectively (Table 1).
+The UofL tuition rates are also lower than Mount Royal University's tuition rate (2024-25 \$676 per course) and MacEwan University's tuition rate (2024-25 \$720 per course) and thus collecting lower tuition revenue than these baccalaureate institutions.